 1. Check Your Report for Mistakes

-The very first thing you should always do if you’re looking to improve your credit score is to check over your report.
+The very first thing you should always do if you’re looking to repair your FICO score is to check over your report.
 Any inaccuracies could be causing your score to be lower than it should be.
 Clear those up and you should see your score go up.

 2. Get Your Bills Paid Up

-If you’re behind on any of your accounts, work hard to get them up to date.
+If you’re behind on any of your accounts, work hard to get them up to date to repair your FICO score.
 Accounts that are behind can really ding up your score.